dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

     "versionNumber": "X.Y.Z.[NEXT/BUILDNUMBER]",
     "type":"data" //Mention the type of package, only to be used for source and data packages "aliasfy": <boolean>, // Only for source packages, allows to deploy a subfolder whose name matches the alias of the org when using deploy command
-    "skipDeployOnOrgs": "<string>,<string>", // Comma seperated values of org's to mention this package should not be deployed in this org
+    "skipDeployOnOrgs": ["org1","org2"], // Comma seperated values of org's to mention this package should not be deployed in this org
     "isOptimizedDeployment": <boolean>  // default:true for source packages, Utilizes the apex classes in the package for deployment, "skipTesting":<boolean> //default:false, skip apex testing installation of source package "skipCoverageValidation":<boolean> //default:false, skip apex coverage validation during validation phase,